benva/photography/README.md

 To do
 - make video for header
 - animate in new waypoints
-- add modal
-- add scroll indicator
+- add beginning scroll animation